coop152/obsidian-vaults/Year 3/Third Year Project/Week of 23rd Oct.md

 - Fixed timezones in Appointment.
 There is still a bug where changing timezone can change the time in the day, but not the date itself, but this appears to be a bug in the original program (?)
-- Discovered bug which is also present in the original program.
-Setting an item as todo in the right click menu sets its date to today. (i.e. doing it on old items makes them disappear to today)
+- ~~Discovered bug which is also present in the original program.
+Setting an item as todo in the right click menu sets its date to today. (i.e. doing it on old items makes them disappear to today)~~ it's listed in the user guide as a feature you absolute bean
--